NoamFarla/instagramClone/README.md

 Follow/Unfollow: Users can follow other users to see their posts in their feed.
 They can also unfollow users if they no longer wish to see their posts.

 ### This was coded by Noam Farla
+### NOTE: This project is solely for training purposes.
+The intention is not to publish the app anywhere due to copyright concerns.